by Lee Hamilton.

 - Who is it for?
 If you’re writing a movie to entertain you and your friends or to practice filming techniques, go forth, have fun and enjoy.
-But if this movie is going to be your calling card as a writer or director, a product to sell, a competition entry or film festival submission, you need know your audience and their expectations.
+But if this movie is going to be your calling card as a writer or director, a product to sell, a competition entry, or a film festival submission, you need to know your audience and their expectations.
 Does the competition or production company have a remit?
 A specific genre they’re looking for?
-Is the festival more likely to accept something that’s more artistic than entertaining etc.?
+Is the festival more likely to accept something more artistic than entertaining etc.?

-Engage your audience.
-If your sending your script out to be read, you’ll want to make sure that you’ve done enough to keep the reader engaged.
+- Engage your audience.
+If you’re sending your script out to be read, you’ll want to make sure that you’ve done enough to keep the reader engaged.
 Normally, writers are advised to do this within the first ten pages of a script, but when a short script may not even be this long, you need to do it right from the start, on page one.
-This is where the writer’s unique voice needs to shine of the page.
-Let your writing style and word choice create an entertaining read by evoking tone, atmosphere and the theme of the story.
+This is where the writer’s unique voice needs to shine on the page.
+Let your writing style and word choice create an entertaining read by evoking tone, atmosphere, and the theme of the story.